Account vs Contact in CRM: What's the Difference and Why It Matters

 What Is an Account in a CRM?

-The global CRM market reached $73.4 billion in 2024 (Grand View Research, 2024).
-Every CRM in that market uses accounts as the foundational structure for organising customer records.
+The global CRM market hit $73.4 billion in 2024 (Grand View Research, 2024).
+Every CRM in that market uses accounts as the base structure for organising customer records.
+There’s a good reason for that.

-An account represents a company, organisation, or legal entity your business interacts with.
+An account represents a company, an organisation, a legal entity you do business with.
 In SAP Sales Cloud V2, the account record holds:

-If your company works with Siemens, the account holds everything about Siemens as a customer.
+Say you work with Siemens.
+The account holds everything about Siemens as a customer.
 Every opportunity, every support ticket, every contract links back to that one account record.
 One company, one account, one source of truth.
+Neat and clean.

 How Do Account Hierarchies Work?

 In B2B sales, organisations are rarely flat.
-A single customer might have a corporate HQ, regional offices, and local subsidiaries.
-SAP Sales Cloud V2 supports parent-child account hierarchies that mirror real-world organisational structures.
-This lets you roll up revenue across divisions, track engagement at each level, and assign territory ownership appropriately.
+A single customer might have a corporate HQ, regional offices, and local subsidiaries scattered across countries.
+SAP Sales Cloud V2 supports parent-child account hierarchies that mirror how these companies actually work.
+You can roll up revenue across divisions, track engagement at each level, and assign territory ownership where it belongs.
+I’ve seen customers try to manage this with flat account lists.
+It’s a mess.
+Hierarchies fix it.

 What Is a Contact in a CRM?

 Sales reps spend only 28% of their time actually selling (Salesforce, 2024).
-A big chunk of the wasted time comes from searching for the right person to talk to — and that’s a contact data problem.
+A big chunk of the wasted time?
+Hunting for the right person to talk to.
+That’s a contact data problem, plain and simple.

 A contact represents a specific person connected to an account.
 It’s the human side of the relationship.
 The contact record holds:

 Contacts only make sense when they’re linked to accounts.
-A contact without an account is an orphaned record — it has no business context and quickly loses value.
+A contact floating on its own is an orphaned record.
+No business context.
+It loses value fast.

-Why does this matter practically?
-Consider a deal with a manufacturing client.
-You might need to engage separately with procurement (who approves the budget), IT (who evaluates the technical fit), and operations (who’ll use the system daily).
-Each is a different contact, all linked to the same account.
-Clear contact records ensure the right message reaches the right person.
+Think about a deal with a manufacturing client.
+You need to engage separately with procurement (they approve the budget), IT (they evaluate the technical fit), and operations (they’ll actually use the thing daily).
+Three different contacts, all linked to the same account.
+Crisp contact records make sure the right message reaches the right person.
+Without that, your rep is guessing.
+And guessing wastes everyone’s time.

 Why Does This Distinction Matter So Much?

 44% of companies believe they lose more than 10% of annual revenue due to poor CRM data quality (Validity, 2022).
 The account-vs-contact confusion is one of the root causes.
-Here’s what goes wrong:
+Here’s where it goes wrong.

 Duplicate records multiply.
-When companies and people aren’t clearly separated, the same information appears in multiple records.
-A peer-reviewed study found 94% of business spreadsheets contain errors (Poon et al., Frontiers of Computer Science, 2024) — and that messiness transfers directly to CRM systems fed by spreadsheet imports.
+When companies and people aren’t clearly separated, the same information ends up in multiple records.
+A peer-reviewed study found 94% of business spreadsheets contain errors (Poon et al., Frontiers of Computer Science, 2024).
+That messiness transfers straight into CRM systems fed by spreadsheet imports.
+Fix the model before the data pours in.
+Trying to clean it up after the fact?
+That’s 5-10x harder.

 Reporting breaks down.
-Accounts carry the financial picture — revenue attribution, contract value, deal pipeline.
-Contacts provide detail on who’s driving those numbers.
+Accounts carry the financial picture: revenue attribution, contract value, deal pipeline.
+Contacts tell you who’s driving those numbers.
 Confuse the two and your forecasts show revenue attributed to people instead of companies, or engagement metrics rolled up to the wrong entity.
+Your CFO won’t be impressed.

 Outreach misses its mark.
-Marketing campaigns targeted at accounts (account-based marketing) require different data than campaigns targeted at contacts (email personalisation, role-based messaging).
-If your data model doesn’t separate them clearly, your campaigns hit the wrong audience with the wrong message.
+Marketing campaigns targeted at accounts (ABM) need different data than campaigns targeted at contacts (email personalisation, role-based messaging).
+If your data model doesn’t separate them, your campaigns hit the wrong audience with the wrong message.
+Money burnt.

 Handoffs between teams fail.
-When a deal moves from sales to implementation, or when a customer escalates to support, the team picking it up needs to know both the company context (account) and the specific person to work with (contact).
+When a deal moves from sales to implementation, or a customer escalates to support, the team picking it up needs the company context (account) and the specific person to work with (contact).
 Mixed-up records force them to ask questions the customer has already answered.
+Not a great look.

 How Should You Structure Accounts and Contacts in Sales Cloud V2?

-CRM delivers $3.10 for every dollar spent when the data model is implemented well (Nucleus Research, 2024).
-That ROI starts with getting the foundation right.
-Here’s our practical advice:
+CRM delivers $3.10 for every dollar spent when the data model is solid (Nucleus Research, 2024).
+That return starts with getting the foundation right.
+Here’s what we’ve learned across dozens of implementations.

 One company = one account.
 Don’t create separate accounts for the same company in different contexts.
-Use account hierarchies for subsidiaries and divisions instead.
+Use account hierarchies for subsidiaries and divisions.
+It’s tempting to take shortcuts here.
+Don’t.

 Link every contact to an account.
-Orphaned contacts — people not linked to any company — are the most common CRM data quality problem we see.
+Orphaned contacts (people not linked to any company) are the single most common data quality problem we see.
 Make the account field mandatory for contact creation.
+Problem solved.

 Define contact roles.
 Use V2’s role fields to classify contacts: decision-maker, influencer, technical evaluator, champion, end user.
-This helps reps identify who to engage at each deal stage.
+This helps reps know exactly who to engage at each deal stage.
+I reckon this alone saves hours per week for active sales teams.

 Clean up before you launch.
 If you’re migrating from spreadsheets or an older CRM, audit your data first.
-Identify records where companies are stored as contacts and vice versa.
-Fix these before import — cleaning up after the fact is 5-10x harder.
+Find records where companies are stored as contacts and vice versa.
+Fix these before import.
+Cleaning up after the fact is 5-10x harder, and that’s a conservative estimate.

 Frequently Asked Questions